 Ok, lets talk about hybrid chambers:

-These are your harder hitting vaporizers, the ones that fill up a water pipe with little effort like the Mighty or the CFX.
+These are your more powerful vaporizers, the ones that fill up a water pipe with little effort like the Mighty or the CFX.
 Hybrid heating elements use both Convection and Conduction: Hybrid heating elements vary a lot.
 The ratio between convection and conduction is slightly different on every vape.
 The new Fog by X-MAX for example has a 80% convection 20% conduction ratio.
 Upcoming vaporizers such as the CFX v2 let you adjust between convection and conduction so you can decide what works best for you.

 Advantages of hybrid vaporizers:

 - Powerful vapor production If you are using both Convection and Conduction, you end up with a mix of the same advantages and disadvantages mentioned earlier.
 The one huge advantage hybrid vaporizers have is vapor production.
 You get lots and lots of vapor with hybrid chambers.
-That might not be everyone's cup of tea, though if you like larger water pipe rips then hybrid heating is the way to go.
+That might not be everyone's cup of tea, though if you like larger water pipe clouds then hybrid heating is the way to go.